Characterisation of honest times and optional semimartingales of class-($\Sigma$): Introduction

-As an application of the results in \autoref{os}, we illustrate in \autoref{max} and \autoref{e3.1}, a method to construct non-trivial examples of finite honest times for which the additive and multiplicative representation of the Az\'ema's supermartingale can be retrieved from \autoref{t1}, but not from the results of \cite{BI, K, NY2}.
+The structure of the paper is as follows.
+In \cref{tool} we introduce the necessary notations and tools for our study.
+In \cref{ad} we consider the existence and uniqueness of an additive and a multiplicative representation for $\wt Z$.
+To prove our main result in \cref{t1}, we first derive a multiplicative decomposition of $\wt Z$ in \cref{mdz} and then identify the required representation in \cref{t1}.
+Our approach is inspired by the works of Az\'ema, Meyer and Y\oe urp in \cite{A2,M, M0, YM} on the multiplicative decomposition of positive submartingales.
+Also, we rely heavily on the finer properties of honest times exposed in Jeulin \cite{J2} and stochastic calculus for l\`agl\`ad semimartingales under {\it the usual conditions}, which can be obtained from the $\underline{\underline{\mathtt{A}}}$-semimartingale calculus developed in Lenglart \cite{LE} or the stochastic calculus for optional semimartingales developed in Gal'\v cuk \cite{G1,G2,G3}.
+For notational convenience, we adopt here the framework of Gal'\v cuk.

-To conclude, in \autoref{soms}, for positive optional submartingales of class-$(\Sigma)$, we revisit the Madan-Roynette-Yor type formula in \autoref{l3.1} (see also Madan et al. \cite{MRY} or Profeta et al. in \cite{PRY}).
-We illustrate that the Madan-Roynette-Yor type formula can be viewed as a special result from the theory of {\it multiplicative system associated with a positive submartingale}, which was first introduced in the predictable case by Meyer \cite{M} and extend to the optional case in Li and Rutkowski \cite{LR1}.
-We show in \autoref{cornnew} that given any positive optional submartingale $X$ there exist an optional multiplicative system associated with the positive submartingale $X_+$.
+Having obtained, in \cref{t1}, the existence of an additive and a multiplicative representation of $\wt Z$ and identified the key properties of the local optional supermartingales involved.
+In \cref{sec2.1}, by using an extension of the Doob maximal identity obtained in \cref{dme}, we extend the existing characterisation of finite honest times which avoids all stopping times to all finite honest times in \cref{cor2.1} and study the uniqueness of the multiplicative representation in \cref{p2.18}.
+Finally, we provide a l\`agl\`ad extension of the Skorokhod reflection lemma in \cref{srl}, which we use in \cref{p2.21} to obtain the uniqueness of the additive representation.

-The practical applications of (optional) multiplicative systems are of two folds.
-Firstly, our result shows that, in essence, the Madan-Roynette-Yor type formula always holds for stock prices whose dynamic follows a positive martingale, and one just have to replace last passage times with optional multiplicative systems.
-Secondly, given a c\`adl\`ag increasing process $B$ satisfying the condition $\mathbb{E}(B_\infty - B_{t-}\,|\,\F_t) \leq 1$, then one can construct, using the multiplicative system associated with $1-\mathbb{E}((B_\infty- B_{t-})\,|\,\F_t)$, a random time $\tau$ such that $\wt Z_t= \mathbb{E}(B_\infty- B_{t-}\,|\,\F_t)$.
-This construction is used in credit risk modelling as it gives the possibility of constructing default times with a given survival process and do not satisfy the immersion property.
+In \cref{os}, under the extended definition of class-($\Sigma$) given in \cref{d3.2}, we generalise existing results on semimartingales of class-$(\Sigma)$ from \cite{CNP}.
+Firstly, we show in \cref{l3.1} and \cref{l3.3} that if $X$ and $Y$ are processes of class-($\Sigma$) then $X^+$, $X^-$, $|X|$ and $XY$ are again of class-$(\Sigma)$, and that any positive optional submartingale of class-$(\Sigma)$ can be represented as the drawdown of some optional supermartingale.
+Secondly, we recover the Madan-Roynette-Yor option pricing formula in \cref{t3.1} and \cref{c3.1}.
+Lastly, as an application of the results obtained in \cref{os}, we illustrate in \cref{max} and \cref{e3.1}, a method to construct examples of finite honest times for which the additive and multiplicative representation of the Az\'ema supermartingale can be retrieved from \cref{t1}, but not from the results of \cite{BI, K, NP, NY2}.